MaDMaciek/hello/README.md

 ## Working with Vagrant

 Clone this repository to your host machine.
-Move to pathe where is repo stored and run `vagrant up`.
+Move to path where is repo stored and run `vagrant up`.
 Wait until vagrant provision new virtual machine.
 The test app will be accessible on host machine on adress: `http://localhost:8080/`.